 For a calendar app, the handwriting experience is very impressive.
-So much that you can forget that you’re in a calendar app.
-The only problem is that Samsung limited this ability to your monthly view only.
+So much that you might forget that you’re in a calendar app.
+The only issue is that Samsung has limited this feature to your monthly view only.
 We look forward to seeing it in our weekly and daily views as well.
 Who else likes the idea of handwriting everything in your calendar?

-You get pen options that are similar to what you get in Samsung Notes.
-You can change their thickness, colour and type.
-The eraser can erase per stroke or pixel.
+You get pen options that are similar to what you get with Samsung Notes.
+You can change their thickness, colour, and type.
+The eraser can erase per stroke or per pixel.
 The app even has a lasso tool for moving around your handwritten notes.
 When you don’t want to see your handwriting, you can hide it.
 If that is not fantastic, I don’t know what is!

 Most calendar and to-do apps don’t have a recycle bin, which is frustrating when you accidentally delete an important task or event.
-We are happy to see a recycle bin in Samsung Calendar; somewhere you can restore deleted items.
+We are happy to see a recycle bin in Samsung Calendar, where you can restore deleted items.
 The app can store them for 30 days before permanently deleting them.
 That is plenty of time to recover anything you need.

 Integration with Samsung Reminders

-Samsung Calendar integrates with Samsung Reminders so you can see both your events and tasks in one place.
+Samsung Calendar integrates with Samsung Reminders, allowing you to view both events and tasks in one place.
 Your reminders have a bell icon to differentiate them from events.
 They are easy to edit; simply tap on them to update pretty much anything about them.
-It would be better if we could also create new to-dos without having to go to the Reminder app.
+It would be better if we could also create new to-dos without having to go to the Reminders app.